ORIGINAL RESEARCH article

 You don't have a Frontiers account ?
 You can register here

-Pursuant to the 2018 Agreement, South Sudan (SSD) is set to go to the polls in December 2026, marking the world's youngest country's first ever democratic elections since independence.
-Accordingly, this article evaluates the country's institutional readiness for this transformative exercise.
-It also examines the historicity of democracy as well as assesses, more broadly, the timeliness of transplanting democracy in SSD, considering the country's fragile socio-politico-economic structures.
-More importantly, the article appraises, a priori, the relationship between a nation's level of economic development and democracy, having regard to the empirical findings that non-democratic countries that solely rely on natural resources for their economic development, rather than on economic growth berthed at the pier of capitalist ingenuity, tend to retard their transition to liberal democracy.
-Furthermore, in order to appreciate (a) whether SSD's current socio-economic and political climate mirrors the models of developing countries that have successfully transitioned into liberal democracies;(b) whether the upcoming elections could usher in the country's era of sustainable transition to liberal democracy; or (c) whether such elections are purely a veneer of democracy; the article systematically analyzes the country's current socio-economic and political conditions vis-à-vis its potential to leapfrog to liberal democracy and, thus, achieve democratic immortality.
-Finally, considering the prevailing material realities about SSD, including the need to balance the inherent trade-off between the imperatives of nationbuilding and the dark sides of democracy, the article concludes that SSD's effort to adopt democracy, at this stage, may only leave the country deeply entangled in illiberal democracy-at least in the short run.
+Pursuant to the 2018 Agreement, South Sudan is set to go to the polls in 2026, marking the world’s youngest country’s first ever democratic election since independence.
+Accordingly, this article evaluates the country’s institutional readiness for this transformative exercise.
+Using both qualitative and quantitative analyses, the article examines the historicity of democracy.
+It also assesses, more broadly, the timeliness of transplanting democracy in South Sudan, considering the country’s fragile socio-politico-economic structures.
+The article finds that South Sudan’s low GDP per capita, low literacy rate, heavy dependence on oil revenues, lack of vibrant middle class and civil society organizations, inability to sustain institutions of democracy as well as its post-conflict state fragility, renders it unable to attain liberal democracy.
+To arrive at this conclusion, the article appraises, a priori, the relationship between a nation’s level of economic development and democracy, having regard to the empirical findings that non-democratic countries that solely rely on natural resources for their economic development, rather than on economic growth berthed at the pier of capitalist ingenuity, tend to retard their transition to liberal democracy.
+It follows that, in order to appreciate (a) whether South Sudan’s current socio-economic and political climate mirrors the models of developing countries that have successfully transitioned into liberal democracies;(b) whether the upcoming elections could usher in the country’s era of sustainable transition to liberal democracy; or (c) whether such elections are purely a veneer of democracy; the article systematically analyzes the country’s current socio-economic and political conditions vis-à-vis its potential to leapfrog to liberal democracy and, thus, achieve democratic immortality.
+In light of these material realities in South Sudan as well as the importance of balancing the inherent trade-off between the imperatives of nationbuilding and the ‘dark sides’ of democracy, the article concludes that the efforts to adopt democracy, at this stage, could only leave South Sudan deeply entangled in illiberal democracy-at least in the short run.

-Keywords: South Sudan, liberal democracy, illiberal democracy, democratic immortality, Per capita income, natural resource endowments, Economic Development, economic growth
+Keywords: South Sudan, liberal democracy, illiberal democracy, democratic immortality, Per capita income, natural resource endowments, Economic Development, 'dark sides' of democracy

 Copyright: © 2025 Dau.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) or licensor are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.